 - Writing and Sub-editing

-- Journalism Practice: Reporting the story cross-platform (print, broadcast, online)
+- Journalism Practice: Reporting the story cross-platform (print, broadcast, video, online)

 - Explorations in Journalism OR Reporting Peace & War (Intl)